AlternativeFFFF/Alt-F4/submissions/april-1st/submission-april-1st.md

-### Conclusion & Contributing
+### And more!

+Today we provided an overview of many of the humorous mods on the mod portal, but there more out there and new ones emerging as time goes on.
+You may ask "how did these come to be?" but we barely scratched the surface.
+There possibilities with modding are truly endless, as demonstrated by the aptly named modpack [Whyyy](https://mods.factorio.com/mod/Whyyy-modpack/downloads), which puts many such mods together to give you a Factorio like never before!

 Many thanks to our modding community who have (and continue to) come up with such fun additions to Factorio!

-If you have a mod that you want to share, feel free to reach out!
+### Contributing

 As always, we’re looking for people that want to contribute to Alt-F4. be it by submitting an article or by helping with translation.
 If you have something interesting in mind that you want to share with the community in a polished way, this is the place to do it.
 If you’re not too sure about it we’ll gladly help by discussing content ideas and structure questions.
 If that sounds like something that’s up your alley, join the [Discord](https://alt-f4.blog/discord) to get started!